-Since Hurricane Sandy swanned on up from the Caribbean, bitched out most of the East Coast and destroyed areas of New York, a series of photographs have surfaced on the internet of a woman posing against the desiccated background of Manhattan's streets.
-It's quite profound, really; a devastatingly beautiful goddess posed in stark, poignant contrast against Sandy's relatively minor debris—a time-weary juxtaposition, but one that survives because it just makes you think so goddamn much.
+Since Hurricane Sandy swanned on up from the Caribbean, bitched out most of America's east coast and destroyed areas of New York, a series of photographs have surfaced on the internet of a woman posing against the desecrated background of Manhattan's streets.
+It's quite profound, really; a devastatingly beautiful goddess posed in stark, poignant contrast against Sandy's relatively minor debris – a time-weary juxtaposition, but one that survives because it just makes you think so goddamn much.
 It's almost definitely first-place material in whatever the amateur photography equivalent of the Turner Prize is.

-Turns out the provocative mastermind is Brazilian-born Nana Gouvêa, who is very keen to let everyone who's been offended by the photos know that she is NOT modeling, just someone standing in choreographed poses in front of a camera.
-Of course, she was quickly made into a meme and implanted into a host of horrible disasters throughout history—Hindenburg, 9/11, the Vietnamese napalm attack; all the biggies—and has now found herself internet famous, despite her protestations that everyone's getting her wrong.
+Turns out the provocative mastermind is Brazilian-born Nana Gouvêa, who is very keen to let everyone who's been offended by the photos know that she is NOT modelling, just someone standing in choreographed poses in front of a camera.
+Of course, she was quickly made into a meme and implanted into a host of horrible disasters throughout history – Hindenburg, 9/11, the Vietnamese napalm attack; all the biggies – and has now found herself internet famous, despite her protestations that everyone's getting her wrong.

 I called her up to let her prove whatever she wanted to prove to me.

 VICE: Hi Nana.
 I just wanted to talk to you a bit about the modeling shoot you did after Hurricane Sandy.